dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 When I was asked to revise the chapter on debt of the book on Security Analysis by Benjamin Graham and David Dodd for new revised edition in 2005, so while going through the 1940 edition I came across something fascinating.
 It said that the bond investing is a negative art.
 What it means, you are not going to be a hero by choosing among the bonds that are going to pay (fixed pay).
 The only thing that matter is to exclude the one's that don't pay.
 Negative Art: The greatness of what you buy doesn't come from what you buy but what you exclude.

+Warren Buffett has said that when a memo from Marks arrives, he drops everything to read it.